top of page

 • For purposes of impartiality during the judging process for the Black Bayou Composition Award,

-composers’ names must be removed from the score when submitted.
+composers’ names must be removed from the score and all other related materials.

-• On the application form, you will be required to submit a score and you have the option of submitting a link to a recording (live or electronically generated); to be included in the adjudication process for the Black Bayou Composition Award, the recording must also be anonymous, i.e. no names in the file or on profiles such as SoundCloud in which the composer could be identified.
+• On the submission form, you will have the option of including a link to a recording (live or electronically generated); to be included in the adjudication process for the Black Bayou Composition Award, the recording must also be anonymous, i.e. no names in the file or on profiles such as SoundCloud in which the composer could be identified.

-*As the goal of NMB is to connect our local community with festival artists and ideas, attendance is required of composers.
-Because of our desire to expand the opportunities to our community and the composition community, we have created 4 slots for virtual participation.
-These four slots are open to all applicants with preference given to international applications and others with a large travel distance.
-Virtual participants will be required to connect virtually with performers during the rehearsal phase of their work, attend all available NMB online concerts, and give a short presentation in real time or with prerecorded video.
+Since a goal of NMB is to connect local members with outside artists and ideas, we require that composers attend in person.
+However, a desire to expand opportunities for our community and the composition community, has caused us to create five slots for virtual attendees.
+Though open to all, preference will be given to international applicants.
+Virtual participants will be asked: 1) to connect with performers online during the rehearsal phase of their work; 2) to attend all available NMB online concerts; and 3) to give a short presentation in real time or with prerecorded video during the festival.

 COVID-19 Protocols

-Given the continuation of the COVID pandemic, we intend to monitor the health environment and make adjustments as needed to ensure that the NMB Festival is a safe environment for all in-person attendees.
-As always, we will follow all guidance given by the CDC, the state of Louisiana, and our universities.
+We will continue to monitor the health environment regarding COVID-19 and will make adjustments as needed to ensure that the festival is a safe environment for all attendees.
+As always, we will follow all guidance given by the CDC, the state of Louisiana, and our local campus communities.

 Black Bayou Composition Award

 The Black Bayou Composition Award will be presented to the piece “that best reflects the connection between music and nature.”
-This award is sponsored in part by Friends of Black Bayou, and will be adjudicated by composers and performers outside of the NMB Festival staff.
+This award is sponsored in part by Friends of Black Bayou, and will be adjudicated by composers and performers outside of the festival staff.
+It will be our assumption that composers who have not anonymized their submission materials do not wish to be considered for the award.
 The winner will receive $500 and a commission for next year's festival.
 Two runners-up will receive $100 each.

 Travel and Lodging